Skip to main content

 Active adults and athletes often seek Growth Hormone Peptide Therapy for anti-aging benefits, muscle gain, fat loss, and sleep improvement.
 Key peptides include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677.
 These peptides stimulate the body’s natural production and release of growth hormone.

 The effectiveness of these peptides can be significantly enhanced by specific macronutrient timing and ratios.
-For instance, consuming protein before sleep can provide amino acids that support release, particularly when combined with peptides like Ipamorelin.
+For instance, consuming protein before sleep can provide amino acids that support growth hormone release, particularly when combined with peptides like Ipamorelin.
 Carbohydrate intake, especially around workouts, can influence insulin and growth hormone dynamics, as insulin can suppress growth hormone secretion.
 Therefore, strategic carbohydrate timing, often limiting them before peptide administration, is considered.

 The table below illustrates how different macronutrient considerations align with various hormonal support protocols: